baltimore-sun-data/maryland-2018-governor-precinct-map/readme.md

 We also made a precinct-level map of the Anne Arundel County Executive race for a November 15, 2018 story in The Capital by Chase Cook titled "Pittman rode early voting to victory, flipped precincts Schuh won easily in 2014" (print headline: "Dissecting Pittman's upset win over Schuh").

 If you're looking for the precinct-level results that power the map, you'll find them in the `results` folder under `output/results_processed_annearundel_exec.csv`.
+The column names mostly follow the ones listed for the governor's race, except that the Anne Arundel County Executive candidates are Dem.
+Steuart Pittman and Rep. Steve Schuh.

 The computer code used to process the raw results is saved in the `code` folder under `code/anne_arundel.ipynb` (note: viewable on desktop).